JeppeKlitgaard/DTU-02613-TimeSeries/Jeppe/report.typ

 Carrying out the forecasting as described by @y_pred along with appropriate estimation of the confidence interval of our prediction, we obtain @table:forecast_2_3.
-It should be noted that the estimation of the confidence interval valid only in the case where the observations are described by the General Linear Model.
+It should be noted that the estimation of the confidence interval is valid only in the case where the observations are described by the General Linear Model.

 #let forecast_2_3 = csv("output/forecast.csv")